nasantara/nasantara/pages/about-us.md

 We are [*NASANTARA Team*] We, young Indonesian educators, are enlightened by NASA's Next-Gen STEM.
 It inspired us to design learning materials to motivate students and teachers holistically.

 **What are we working on?**

 Nasantara (short from NASA & Nusantara) is an Open Educational Resources (OER) of Hybrid Traditional Games-Based Instructional Design for Teachers in Indonesia.
-Teachers will have access to teaching materials about NASA’s mission & research that have been transformed into engaging traditional games for non-english learners, amplifying science with art of representations to act as a medium for learning.
+Teachers will have access to teaching materials about NASA’s mission & research that have been transformed into engaging traditional games for non-english learners amplifying science with art of representations to act as a medium for learning.